sammygb26/Obsidian/Learning/CS/Network Security.md

-(ATP, IP, TCP, UDP) - These are protocols uses at the lower levels of the internet stack.
+(ARP, IP, TCP, UDP) - These are protocols uses at the lower levels of the internet stack.
 Computers have two addresses IP addresses and MAC addresses.
 MAC addresses are given to physical devices while IP are given by administrators.
 We need to map the IP addresses to MAC addresses to allow communication.

 - IP addresses are used by higher level protocols.
 - MAC addresses are used by lower level protocols.